Age of consent in the United States: History of California laws

 The age of consent, at the time applying only when the girl is the younger party, was 10 when California introduced its penal code in 1850.
 In 1889 the age of consent was raised to 14.
 In 1897 the age of consent became 16.
 The age of consent in California has been 18 since 1913.
 Some media sources reported that the age of consent in California in the 1970s was 14 or 16 but in fact it was and has been 18.

 In the 1990s Governor of California Pete Wilson stated that there was a trend of men in their mid-to-late 20s having sex with and impregnating teenage girls around 14 years of age and that the statutory rape laws needed to be enforced to prevent this.

 In 2012 Kristin Olsen, a Republican member of the State Assembly of California, sponsored a bill that criminalizes sexual relations between K-12 teachers and students, including students over 18, as well as sexual text messages and other communications aimed at seducing a student.
 The bill was proposed after a 41-year-old teacher and 18-year-old high school student publicly announced that they were in a relationship.
 The bill was killed in committee by Democratic lawmakers concerned about the constitutionality of the proposed legislation.

-By 2014 there had been civil court rulings in California stating that minors under 18 may consent to sexual activity, even though the age of consent is 18 under state criminal law.
+By 2014, several civil court cases in California, where the older partner or their employer were sued for their actions, have ruled against the minor under the reasoning that "in some cases at least, a minor may be capable of giving consent to sexual relations," even when the older partner was still convicted under the criminal law.
+These civil rulings remain controversial.